FiestaTheNewbieDev/my-ls/README.md

     - `-l`: Display detailed information for each file (permissions, owner, size, etc.).
     - `-R`: Recursively list all subdirectories and their contents.

+## Incoming features

+- `-t`: Sort files and directories by their modification date, from the most recent to the oldest.
+- `-r`: Reverse the order of sorting, displaying files and directories in the opposite order from the default.

 ## Authors

 [**Clément FOSSORIER**](https://github.com/FiestaTheNewbieDev) & **Olivier VO**